 The art of Magic & Prayers

 Magic TypesThere are 2 types of magic, elemental and god given.
 Although these types may produce similar results they are in no other way related.
-The power for all spells comes from the planes in the heavens, different planes provide different powers
+The power for all spells and prayers comes from the planes, priests draw from the planes of heaven and hell whereas mages draw from the elemental planes.

 Before we can discuss the powers and types of magic we first need to get a grounding of how the multiverse is made up.